caoyxuan/caoyxuan.github.io/_pages/about.md

 ---

 I am a first-year Ph.D. student in Computer Science at [HKUST](https://hkust.edu.hk/zh-hant), supervised by Prof. [Junxian He](https://jxhe.github.io/).
 Before that, I got my masters' degree in Computer Science and Technology Department at Zhejiang University, advised by Prof. [Yang Yang](http://yangy.org/) and Prof. [Jiarong Xu](https://galina0217.github.io/).
-I also collaborated with Prof. [Carl Yang](https://www.cs.emory.edu/~jyang71/) during my
+I also collaborated with Prof. [Carl Yang](https://www.cs.emory.edu/~jyang71/) on various aspects of graph-related research topics.

 My current research interest primarily lies in LLM post-training and LLM reasoning.
 I am also interested in graph data mining and its specialized applications in real-world scenarios.